tigrisdata/tigris-os-docs/docs/pricing/index.md

 This unit, also called a gibibyte (GiB), is defined by the International Electrotechnical Commission (IEC).
 In the same way, 1 TB is equivalent to 2^40 bytes, or 1024 GB.

+Storage costs are calulated using `GB/month`.
+A `GB/month` is determined by averaging the daily peak storage over a billing period (1 month).
+Example:

+- Storing 1 GB (1,073,741,824 bytes) constantly for whole month will be charged as 1 GB/month
+- Storing 10 GB for 12 days in June, and then 20 GB for the rest 18 days will be charged as 16 GB/month
+  > **10 GB _ 12/30 + 20 GB _ 18/30 = 16 GB/month**

 #### Data storage multiple copies